edgeimpulse/expert-projects/audio-recognition-on-silabs-xg24.md

 This saves time and effort before hand.

 For the supported edge impulse board we can directly download the base edge impulse firmware and we can directly record audio data from the target.

 Please follow the tutorial to get the latest firmware and connect the xG24 to the edge impulse studio:
 ["Edge Impulse xG24 Dev Kit Guide"](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/silabs-xg24-devkit)

 Once done, you can select the device name, select the sensor as "Microphone", sample length and the sampling frequency (ideally equally to collected samples).

 ![](.gitbook/assets/audio-recognition-on-silabs-xg24/Live_Classification.jpg)

 Alternatively you can use ["Web Usb"](https://www.edgeimpulse.com/blog/collect-sensor-data-straight-from-your-web-browser) to collect data, if you don't want to install any tools.

 ## Deploy

 When you are done retraining, navigate to the "Deployment" tab from the left menu, select "SiLabs xG24 Dev Kit" under "Build firmware", then click on the "Build" button at the bottom of the page.

 This will build your model and download a .zip file containing a `.hex` file and instructions.

 ![](.gitbook/assets/audio-recognition-on-silabs-xg24/deploy.jpg)

 With thunder board sense the deploymend could be done through directly dragging and dropping in the usb driver TB004.
 However, for xG24 we have to use simplicity commander to upload the firmware to the board.
 You would need to first connect the xG24 board the PC.
 Mark the COM port for the board, ideally should pop up as J-Link UART port.

 Now open the Simplicity Commander tool and connect the board.
 Once connected, select the "flash" option on the left and then select the downloaded .hex file and flash it on to the board.

 https://user-images.githubusercontent.com/45755431/223307262-30fa606c-8448-47f6-9889-bb488f6fb934.mp4

-To star the inferenceing run the fowlling command in you terminal:
+To start the inferencing run the fowlling command in your terminal:

 ```
 edge-impulse-run-impulse
 ```

 Note that this is updated command supported by edge impulse cli, hence you would need to update your edge-impulse-cli version to get this running and avoid packages mismatch as shown below:

 ![](.gitbook/assets/audio-recognition-on-silabs-xg24/update_npm_to_connect_to_edge_impulse.jpg)

 Now your model should recognize the same audio data and inferencing on different hardware platform xG24 dev kit, with little to no modifications to actual data or to the model architecture.